mendhak/mendhak.github.io/_posts/2019-08-01-keeagent-with-wsl.md

 ### Test it

 Reload a WSL bash session and you should see `pageant loading, wait...` at the top.
-Once it's done, test a connection to github as usual.
+Once your bash prompt appears, test a connection to Github as usual.

 ```bash
 ssh -T git@github.com